zhanyang01/tp/docs/DeveloperGuide.md

 **Extensions**

 1a.
-User adds in multiple forms of contacts
+User adds in multiple forms of contacts<br>
 1a1.
-System displays an error message to tell the user to select only one form of preferred contact and that the process of selecting preferred form of contact have failed.
+System displays an error message to tell the user to select only one form of preferred contact and that the process of selecting preferred form of contact have failed.<br>
 Use case ends

 1b.
-User adds in a invalid preferred form of contact.
+User adds in a invalid preferred form of contact.<br>
 1b1.
-System displays an error message indicating that user can only put in a preferred form of contact with a valid form of contact.
+System displays an error message indicating that user can only put in a preferred form of contact with a valid form of contact.<br>
 Use case ends

 1c.
-User did not add in any preferred form of contact 1c1.
-System displays an error message indicating that the user have to put in at least one form of contact.
+User did not add in any preferred form of contact<br>
+1c1.
+System displays an error message indicating that the user have to put in at least one form of contact.<br>
 User case ends

 Use Case 4 - Filtering client information using tags

 MSS:

 1. User filters using tags.
-2. System updates with a list of clients that fulfills the tags to be filtered.
+2. System updates with a list of clients that fulfills the tags to be filtered.<br>
    Use case ends

-Use Case 5 - Storing client documents neatly in a folder
+Use Case 5 - Storing client documents neatly in a folder<br>
 Precondition: User knows the client index relative to the list and the client is added into the list of clients

 MSS:

-1. User keys in `file` followed by index
+1. User keys in `file` followed by index<br>
-2. System opens up the folder of the particular client with the relevant files inside the folder Use case ends
+2. System opens up the folder of the particular client with the relevant files inside the folder<br>
+   Use case ends

 **Extensions**

 1a.
-User keys in invalid index
+User keys in invalid index<br>
 1a1.
-System displays an error message indicating that the process of creating a file for the user is stopped.
+System displays an error message indicating that the process of creating a file for the user is stopped.<br>
 Use case ends

 Use Case 6 - Grouping clients based on the nearest MRT station from their residence to a region